ramsahani/AI_For_Health/README.md

 # AI_For_Health
-This is a web app which uses ML model based on Linear regression to predict either a patient's diabetes
+This is a web app which uses ML model based on Logistic regression to predict either a patient's diabetes

 ### It is deployed on the pivotal web services